-Staff Recommendation Approve if the associated rezoning is approved.

-Disapprove if the associated rezoning is not approved.
+Staff Recommendation: Approve if the associated rezone is approved and disapprove if the associated rezone is not approved.

 Cancel a portion of an existing PUD.

 PUD Cancellation

 A request to cancel a portion of a Planned Unit Development on property located at 25 Century Boulevard and a portion of property located at 15 Century Boulevard, at the southwest corner of Century Boulevard and McGavock Pike (10.11 acres), zoned Office/Residential-Intensive (ORI).